AgataWeg/Lung-nodules-detection/README.md

 Clone this repository to your computer.
 You can use both CPU or GPU.
 - run:
 `git clone git@github.com:AgataWeg/Lung-nodules-detection.git`
-- use [environment.txt](https://github.com/AgataWeg/Lung-nodules-detection/blob/main/environment.txt) to create an environment (e.g. using [conda](https://anaconda.org/anaconda/conda))
+- use [environment.txt](https://github.com/AgataWeg/Lung-nodules-detection/blob/main/environment.txt) to create an environment (e.g. using [conda](https://anaconda.org/anaconda/conda) or [venv](https://docs.python.org/3/library/venv.html)).
 - follow [above points](#lung-nodules-detection) - from the beginning of this README

 #### In a Server